MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/general/roadmap.md

 ## Build service

 * Support for Visual Studio Team Services & Bitbucket as source code repositories
-* Ability to distribute a single build to an existing distribution group
 * Ability to automate running UI tests in the Test service after each successful build
 * Support for customizing your build definitions: secret variables, auto-incrementing of version number and build scripts